• Skip to primary navigation

 • It’s made with healthy whole grain oat flour (need an alternative to oat flour?)

-• It’s gluten free, dairy free, egg free and xanthan gum free as written (with an option to be sugar free)
+• This vegan oat flour cake is gluten free, dairy free, egg free and xanthan gum free as written (with an option to be sugar free).

 inside of oat flour cake.